ak-amith/Solana-React-Dapp-Challenge/README.md

 4. *Get Wallet Balance:*
    Click the "Get Wallet Balance" button to check the balance of the currently connected wallet or the newly created account.

-## Contributing

-Contributions are appreciated!
-If you encounter any issues or have ideas for improving this application, please feel free to open a pull request or report an issue.
-Your contributions will help enhance the integration with Solana using Phantom Wallet.